 If you would like to view this program in detail, please feel free to click each page below for a larger, readble version.

-Today, Norton County Hospital continues its dedication to Caring, Commitment and Community.
+Historically, at least since the 1990s, Norton County Hospital had the mission of dedication to Caring, Commitment and Community.

 We enjoy hearing stories from Norton County residents, former and current, about the Norton County Hospital and its history.
-If you have a story to tell, email it to Katie Allen, the Norton County Hospital communications and foundation director.
-You can also call Katie at 785-877-3351.
+If you have a story to tell, call 785-877-3351.